DCPUTeam/DCPUToolchain/docs/sources/tools/compiler/cmdline.rst

     Specifies the input file to compile.
 This option can be `-` to indicate that the input should be read from standard input.

+.. cmdoption:: -I dir

+    Adds the directory `dir` to the directories to be searched for header files.

 .. _compiler-output-options: